-How do I find employment?
-How am I paid? (unofficial info)
+How do I find a practice?
+How are they paid? (unofficial info)

 Pairing nurses with a collaborator and creating collaborative practices remains a challenge.
-First it depends if you want to work privately (the clinic or collaborator is the employer) or to seek a salaried position via the Nova Scotia Health Authority (NSHA is the employer).
+Firstly it depends if you want to hire a nurse privately into your practice (you are the employer) or to become a collaborative practice in partnership with the Nova Scotia Health Authority (NSHA is the nurse’s employer).
 In a private situation clinics often bill MSI for patients that the nurse has seen and the nurse’s salary is thus created in this way.
-However, MSI has strict rules on reimbursement for visits performed independently by nurses, often requiring the collaborating physician or NP to participate in some small way during the visit.
-Alternatively some nurses salaries are paid directly out of a clinics ‘overhead’.
-Finding a practice ‘privately’ is a challenge because there is no official system for advertising these types of jobs.
+However, MSI has strict rules on reimbursement for visits performed independently by nurses, often requiring the collaborating physician or NP to participate during the visit in some small way.
+Alternatively some nurse’s salaries are paid directly out of a clinics collective ‘overhead’.
+Finding a nurse ‘privately’ is a challenge because there is no official system of advertising these types of jobs.
 Some collaborators advertise through our association and we forward it to our members.
+Others use official employment websites where nursing jobs are frequently posted such as Careerbeacon.Com.
 ‘Word-of-mouth’ is how many ‘private’ nurses and collaborators have found each other.

-NSHA is increasingly supporting collaborative practices.
-To officially become a collaborative practice a clinic, NSHA requires an expression of interest from the collaborator.
-If approved, then the position is created.
-The nurse’s salary is then paid by NSHA and NSHA is the employer.
+NSHA and the Department of Health and Wellness are increasingly supporting/creating collaborative practices.
+To apply to become a collaborative practice, NSHA requires an expression of interest from the collaborator.
+If the practice is a successful applicant then a family practice nurse (or NP, social worker etc.) may potentially be funded as part of the new collaboration.
 This has the added benefit of allowing the nurse to work within a slightly larger scope of practice as more visits can be performed completely independently by the nurse when billings do NOT need to be recouped through MSI.
 For more information on this contact NSHA or click here.